jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

 -  ``AMU_RESTRICT_COUNTERS``: Register reads to the group 1 counters will return zero at all but the highest implemented exception level.
 Reads from the memory mapped view are unaffected by this control.
+   The default value is 1 for all platforms.

 -  ``ARCH`` : Choose the target build architecture for TF-A. It can take either ``aarch64`` or ``aarch32`` as values.
 By default, it is defined to